antony-jr/QAppImageUpdate/docs/ClassQAppImageUpdate.md

     {
-        "UpdateAvailable": <Boolean, True if update is available>, "AbsolutePath" : <Absolute path to local AppImage>, "LocalSha1Hash" : <Sha1 Hash of local AppImage>, "RemoteSha1Hash" : <Sha1 Hash of Remote AppImage>, "ReleaseNotes": <Release notes of the latest release if found>, "TorrentSupported": <Boolean, True if torrent update is supported>
+        "UpdateAvailable": <Boolean, True if update is available>, "AbsolutePath" : <Absolute path to local AppImage>, "RemoteTargetFileName": <The Filename of the new version of the AppImage>, "LocalSha1Hash" : <Sha1 Hash of local AppImage>, "RemoteSha1Hash" : <Sha1 Hash of Remote AppImage>, "ReleaseNotes": <Release notes of the latest release if found>, "TorrentSupported": <Boolean, True if torrent update is supported>, "TorrentFileUrl": <Url of the Torrent file if supported>
     }